sergioverde90/jetty-rest/README.md

+Because this project is intended to be used with a standard web profile server (like Tomcat or Jetty) no external modules will be loaded, therefore there are no dependency injection framework (like Spring, EJB or CDI).

 This project uses **constructor dependency injection**.
-Because this project is intended to be used with a standard web profile server (like Tomcat or Jetty) no external modules will be loaded, therefore there are no dependency injection framework like Spring, EJB or CDI.

-The used approach to inject dependencies is based on @PostConstruct web standard.
+Constructor injection is suitable for testing.
+The used approach to inject dependencies is based on **@PostConstruct** web standard.

 ## BUILD REQUISITES
 * JDK +8
 * Maven +3.3

+## BENEFITS
+* +90% test coverage
+* Thing war
+* Immutable entities

 ## USED PATTERNS
 * Decorator
 * Command *(in lambda java 8 style)*
 * Strategy
+* Facade pattern between services
 * Factory method
-* Builder
+* Builder pattern that allow public fields *(avoid getter / setter calls)*
+* Entity-Control-Boundary *as object model*

 ## USED PRINCIPLES
 * Interface Segregation